developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 **Columns -** Number of columns in the Layout, divided equally across the specified Width.

 **Margin -** Distance (in pixels) between Grid boxes, each of which stores one Button.

-1. Click on “Save Grid Layout” button (in the Layout Properties panel) to store changes to the Layout.
-2. Configure Button Properties and functions as required (see below).
-3. Configure Layout Properties as required (see below).

 ##### Grid Usage Notes
 * Layout drag-and-drop and resize features are disabled when using Grid Layout.